 Tennessee’s workers compensation program underwent a major overhaul in 2014, and changes have continued to be implemented almost every year since then.
-That is why it is so important to work with an experienced work injury attorney when you are injured on the job and unable to work.
+That is why it is so important to work with an experienced workers comp lawyer when you are injured on the job and unable to work.
 Workers compensation benefits cost employers, and they and their insurance company will go to great lengths to try to reduce these costs, including failing to inform you of your rights and denying valid claims.
 With an attorney on your side, however, you can be certain that you will meet deadlines, follow required procedures, and optimize your chance at getting the benefits you need and deserve.
 You have worked hard your entire life and have performed your job to the best of your ability.
 You deserve fair access to the benefits to which you are entitled when something goes wrong.
 The workers compensation attorneys at Weir & Kestner Injury Lawyers are here for you.

 What to Do When You Are Injured on the Job in Tennessee

 Workers compensation law in Tennessee dictates a very specific course of action when you are injured at work.
 It is often what you do in the first few days after a workplace injury that determines whether or not your application for benefits will be approved.
 If you have an accident at work—even if you don’t think your injury is very serious—we advise you to take the following steps:

 If you are conscious and able to do so, it is important that you report your injury in writing to your employer right away.
 Any delay could negatively impact your case, including losing your rights to pursue a claim.
 Your supervisor is required by law to submit a First Report of Injury Form to your employer’s workers compensation insurer.
 The sooner this process is started, the sooner you could have access to benefits.